MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab01-gettingstarted.md

 ## Pre-requisites

-Fundamental knowledge in managing identity and access within a cloud environment using Microsoft Entra ID, a key element of Azure's security and identity management capabilities.
+Fundamental knowledge in managing identity and access within cloud environment using Microsoft Entra ID, a key element of Azure's security and identity management capabilities.

 ## Architecture